Find Trade Colleges

 Wilkes-Barre, PA

-King’s College ranked #21 on this year’s Best Allied Health Professions Bachelor’s Degree Trade Schools list.
+King’s College did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #21 on the list.
 King's College PA is a small private not-for-profit school located in the small city of Wilkes-Barre.

 Read full report on Allied Health Professions at King’s College

-With a ranking of #22, Pima Medical Institute - Tucson did quite well on this year’s best schools for allied health professions students working on their bachelor’s degree.
-PMI Tucson is a small private for-profit school located in the large city of Tucson.
+Pima Medical Institute - Tucson did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #22 on the list.
+PMI Tucson is a small private for-profit school located in the city of Tucson.

 On average, allied health graduates from PMI Tucson take out $26,082 in student loans while working on their Bachelor's Degree.